 - Review the problem and check that the results you have obtained make sense.

-On the following pages you will find solved Kinematic problems.
-Try to do them yourself before looking at the resolution.The post Position, velocity, acceleration problems appeared first on YouPhysics
+On the following pages you will find some Kinematics problems with solutions.
+Try to do them yourself before looking at the resolution.The post Position, velocity, acceleration problems and solutions appeared first on YouPhysics